mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-onpremises-connector.md

    To authenticate to your instance, enter the username and password of your Confluence account. <br>

    **b.
 OAuth1.0a** <br>
    Generate a public/private key pair and create an application link in the Confluence On-premises site so that the connector agent can access the instance.
-To learn more, see [step 1 in Atlassian developer documentation](https://developer.atlassian.com/server/jira/platform/oauth/#step-1--configure-jira) on how to configure OAuth 1.0a. <br>
+For more information, see [step 1 in Atlassian developer documentation](https://developer.atlassian.com/server/jira/platform/oauth/#step-1--configure-jira).<br>

    **c.
 OAuth 2.0 (recommended)** <br>
    The following steps provide guidance on how to register the app [Configure an incoming link](https://confluence.atlassian.com/doc/configure-an-incoming-link-1115674733.html).